-Your memoir coach can provide just-in-time learning as you tackle both the memories which flood in as a mix of undigested images, conversations, sensations needing to be sorted and prioritized and the compelling tensions between telling the truth and reliving painful times.
+A memoir coach can provide just-in-time learning as you tackle both the memories which flood in as a mix of undigested images, conversations, sensations needing to be sorted and prioritized and the compelling tensions between telling the truth and reliving painful times.

 Denis coached me week after week and helped me turn my compulsive research into a well-written manuscript and then into a handsome book.

-Jean Chrighton
+Jean Chrichton

 Your coach at work